top of page

 • Presbyopia

-Dr Ben Wild Most of the focusing power of the eye comes from the cornea, the clear tissue in front of the colored iris, and the intra-ocular lens, a clear tissue located through the pupil.
+Dr Ben Wild Overview Most of the focusing power of the eye comes from the cornea, the clear tissue in front of the colored iris, and the intra-ocular lens, a clear tissue located through the pupil.
 Normally, when the eye is focused on a distant target, the muscles that control the intra-ocular lens's shape are relaxed and when the eye is focused on a near target, the muscles are tensed.
 This change in intra-ocular lens shape is what enables the eye to see a distant target clearly and then switch to see a near target clearly.
 A sagittal view of light from a distant object focusing on the retina (top) and light from a near target focusing on the retina (bottom).
 Unfortunately, the intra-ocular lens never stops growing.
 Presbyopia occurs when the intra-ocular lens itself becomes sufficiently large and sufficiently stiff that the muscles that control its shape are no longer strong enough to sufficiently change its shape.
 This leads to the inability to focus both distant and near targets without the use of 2 different prescriptions.
 A sagittal view of a lens unable to focus the light from a near object on the retina.
 Reading glasses would be needed to focus this light back on the retina but would then also make a distant object out of focus.
 Presbyopia usually starts between the late 30s and mid 40s and progresses until the lens becomes completely static between the early and late 50s.
 It does not progress beyond this point.
-Signs Inability to see up close when the eyes are properly corrected for distance, squinting.
+Signs and Symptoms Signs Inability to see up close when the eyes are properly corrected for distance, squinting.
 Symptoms Eyestrain, headaches, difficulty switching between distance and near targets.
-Causes The intra-ocular lens grows sufficiently large and becomes sufficiently hard that it can no longer change shape.
+Causes and Risk Factors Causes The intra-ocular lens grows sufficiently large and becomes sufficiently hard that it can no longer change shape.
 Changing shape is needed for changing focus.
 Risk Factors Age.
 Presbyopia occurs to everybody between late 30s and mid 40s.
-Prevention There are no known preventative measures.
+Prevention and Treatment Prevention There are no known preventative measures.
 Treatments · Reading glasses. · Bifocal or trifocal glasses. · Progressive glasses. · Monovision laser surgery, lens replacement surgery or contact lenses. · Multifocal lens replacement surgery or contact lenses. · Pilocarpine eye drops.
-Presbyopia occurs in everybody.
+Prognosis Presbyopia occurs in everybody.
 It is not a disease and does not increase risk of developing any eye disease.
 It is a normal part of ageing.

 • Hyperopia (farsightedness)

-Dr Ben Wild As our bodies develop from birth until adulthood, our eyes have to change in lock-step.
+Dr Ben Wild Overview As our bodies develop from birth until adulthood, our eyes have to change in lock-step.
 This process is called emmetropization (where the growth of the eye matches the change in focusing power).
 Most of the focusing power of the eye comes from the cornea, the clear tissue in front of the colored iris, and the intra-ocular lens, a clear tissue located through the pupil.
 A sagittal view of an eye with light rays focusing perfectly on the retina.
 Hyperopia, or farsightedness, is usually present at birth and unlike myopia, does not usually progress over time.
 Hyperopia occurs when the cornea and the lens focus light behind the retina (the back surface of the inside of the eye responsible for sensing light).
 When young, the intra-ocular lens is able to change shape to allow the light from both distant and near objects to be focused on the retina.
 The patient may experience symptoms like eye strain after prolonged near work or may be asymptomatic with mild hyperopia.
 Moderate to high hyperopia is usually symptomatic.
 As the eye ages, around late 30s or early 40s, the intra-ocular lens loses the ability to change shape and both distance and near vision become blurry.
 A sagittal view of a hyperopic eye with light rays focusing behind the retina (top) and a view of a hyperopic eye with glasses that are helping focus the light on the retina (bottom).
-Signs Often no signs, possibly esotropia (crossed eye).
+Signs and Symptoms Signs Often no signs, possibly esotropia (crossed eye).
 Symptoms Eyestrain, headaches, difficulty changing focus from far to near and/or vice versa.
-Causes Small eye or the focusing power of the cornea and lens is too weak.
+Causes and Risk Factors Causes Small eye or the focusing power of the cornea and lens is too weak.
 Risk Factors Genetics.
-Prevention There are no preventative measures.
+Prevention and Treatment Prevention There are no preventative measures.
 Treatments · Glasses. · Contact lenses (soft, hard, and orthokeratology). · Laser eye surgery.
-Hyperopia does not lead to any eye diseases like myopia.
-However, smaller eye sizes can increase the risk of angle closure glaucoma.
+Prognosis Hyperopia does not lead to any eye diseases like myopia.
+However, smaller eye sizes can increase the risk of angle closure glaucoma .
 High levels of hyperopia can cause a an eye turn (inwards) around the age of 2-3 years old that can be corrected just with glasses.

 • Astigmatism

-Dr Ben Wild As our bodies develop from birth until adulthood, our eyes have to change in lock-step.
+Dr Ben Wild Overview As our bodies develop from birth until adulthood, our eyes have to change in lock-step.
 This process is called emmetropization (where the growth of the eye matches the change in focusing power).
 Most of the focusing power of the eye comes from the cornea, the clear tissue in front of the colored iris, and the intra-ocular lens, a clear tissue located through the pupil.
 A sagittal view of an eye focusing a dot of light on the retina.
 Astigmatism occurs when the cornea and/or lens start to grow into the shape of a cylinder and not a sphere.
 This means that the eye requires a corrective lens that is equally shaped as a cylinder but pointed in the opposite direction.
 The technical definition of astigmatism is the inability to focus a dot of light into a dot of light.
 Instead, the light is focused as a line of light.
 A sagittal view of an eye focusing a dot of light on the retina as a line of light (top) and an eye with a cylindrical glass lens refocusing the light as a dot of light on the retina (bottom).
 Astigmatism isn't caused by doing anything wrong but has been associated with large amounts of reading and near work.
 It can sometimes be seen at birth.
-Signs Squinting.
+Signs and Symptoms Signs Squinting.
 Symptoms Eyestrain, headaches, blurry near and distance vision, dots of light (headlights) look like lines of light.
-Causes Usually, astigmatism originates from the cornea developing into the shape of a cylinder instead of a sphere.
+Causes and Risk Factors Causes Usually, astigmatism originates from the cornea developing into the shape of a cylinder instead of a sphere.
 Occasionally the intra-ocular lens can be in the shape of a cylinder.
-Risk Factors Genetics, corneal ectasia (like keratoconus), eye infections or scarring, excessive near work.
-Prevention There are no preventative measures.
+Risk Factors Genetics, corneal ectasia (like keratoconus) , eye infections or scarring, excessive near work.
+Prevention and Treatment Prevention There are no preventative measures.
 Treatments · Glasses. · Contact lenses (soft and hard). · Laser eye surgery.
-Astigmatism does not usually progress past teenage years and does not cause any eye disease like myopia.
-There are some eye conditions that can cause astigmatism, such as corneal ectasias, scarring, and more, but generally it is due to the development of the eye.
+Prognosis Astigmatism does not usually progress past teenage years and does not cause any eye disease like myopia.
+There are some eye conditions that can cause astigmatism, such as corneal ectasias , scarring, and more, but generally it is due to the development of the eye.
 Glasses, contact lenses and laser eye surgery can be very well utilized for clear vision.
 If high amounts of astigmatism go uncorrected for too long as a child, the visual cortex of the brain may never fully develop and vision, even with the best glasses prescription, may never reach 20/20.
-This is called amblyopia.
+This is called amblyopia .
 It is important to correct astigmatism in youth.

 • Posterior Vitreous Detachment

-Dr Ben Wild The retina is located at the back surface of the inside of the eye.
+Dr Ben Wild Overview The retina is located at the back surface of the inside of the eye.
 Its main function is to detect and transmit the sensation of light to the brain for interpretation.
 Attached to the retina is the vitreous humor.
 The vitreous humor is a large scaffold of gel that helps keep the eye inflated and extends from the retina all the way to the lens near the front of the eye.
 A sagittal view of a healthy eye where the vitreous humor gel represents the pink space between the lens and the retina.
 A posterior vitreous detachment (PVD) refers to the separation of the vitreous humor from the retina.
 This is usually a normal process cause by the liquefaction and shrinking of the gel due to age but can be caused by cataract surgery, trauma, inflammation inside the eye or laser retinopexy surgery.
 65% of people have had a PVD by the age of 65.
 The separation usually starts around the macula (the part of the retina that corresponds to the center of vision) then the peripheral retina then around the optic nerve.
 A sagittal view of an eye that has had a PVD.
 The vitreous gel is seen separated from the retina.
-Signs Weiss ring (large circular floater), rare retinal bleeding, rare torn blood vessels, possible pigment granules in the vitreous humor, rare torn retina.
+Signs and Symptoms Signs Weiss ring (large circular floater), rare retinal bleeding, rare torn blood vessels, possible pigment granules in the vitreous humor, rare torn retina.
 Symptoms Flashes of light like lightning bolts or arcs associated with head turn or eye movement, floaters (myodesopsia).
-Causes Liquefaction and shrinkage of the vitreous humor.
+Causes and Risk Factors Causes Liquefaction and shrinkage of the vitreous humor.
 Risk Factors Age, cataract surgery, trauma, uveitis (inflammation inside the eye), laser retinal surgery.
-Prevention There are no known preventative measures.
+Prevention and Treatment Prevention There are no known preventative measures.
 Treatments · Get retinal exam within 48 hours, ideally 24 hours. · If a retinal tear is also seen, immediate laser retinopexy surgery.
-A PVD is a normal occurrence and usually results in a permanent floater.
+Prognosis A PVD is a normal occurrence and usually results in a permanent floater.
 Often, the floater will settle downwards out of view or the brain will adapt and tune out the floater.
 If there is a torn blood vessel, bleeding in the vitreous humor or bleeding in the retina after a PVD, there is a high likelihood of a retinal tear.
 A tear can be repaired with laser retinal surgery easily without any permanent loss of vision.
 If not treated in time, a tear can lead to a retinal detachment and cause permanent vision loss.

 • Cystic and Zonular Tufts